-- 41. The participants were asked on the various issues: - > Water spraying at the renovation site to control dust by the contractor - Minimum 3ft Social distance, mask, hand sanitizer etc. should be ensuring for the worker safety (COVID-19) - > Environmental & social resources and existing biodiversity should be protected.
+- 43. The participants were asked on the various issues: - Water spraying at the renovation site to control dust by the contractor - ➤ Minimum 3ft Social distance, mask, hand sanitizer etc. should be ensuring for the worker safety (COVID-19) - Environmental & social resources and existing biodiversity should be protected.

-- > Dust will be kept minimum by the contractor during construction site - People wanted to save trees as much as possible and need more plantation inside the sub-project area - > Water logging and drainage problem if any; - > Contamination of surface/drinking water due to the for ongoing work if any; - > Local people should be employed during maintenance site - > Child labour not to be used by the contractor during renovation site - If any tree should be planted in 1:2 ratio
+- > Dust will be kept minimum by the contractor during construction site - > People wanted to save trees as much as possible and need more plantation inside the sub-project area - Water logging and drainage problem if any; - > Contamination of surface/drinking water due to the for ongoing work if any; - ➤ Local people should be employed during maintenance site - > Child labour not to be used by the contractor during renovation site

-Figure 5: Picture of the public consultation meeting on 1st June, 2021
+Figure 5: Picture of the public consultation meeting on 28th September, 2021